helmholtz-analytics/heat/quick_start.md

 ## New Contributors

 1. Pick an Issue you'd like to work on.
 Check out [Good First Issues](https://github.com/helmholtz-analytics/heat/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), start from most recent.
-Feel free to assign to yourself.
+Get in touch and ask to be assigned to the issue.

 2. **IMPORTANT:** As soon as an issue is assigned, a new branch will be created (a comment will be posted under the relevant issue).
 Do use this branch to make your changes, it has been checked out from the correct base branch (i.e. `main` for new features, `release/*` for bug fixes).